A third of SLO County homes are at high risk of wildfire damage. And it’s not getting better

 The Carr fire, which has destroyed at least 1,080 residences in or near Redding, created a tornado of flame with record-breaking winds reaching speeds of 143 mph, according to the Associated Press.

-The Mendocino Complex fire that’s burned around 275,000 acres — or 425 square miles — in 10 days is on its way to becoming the largest wildfire in state history.
+The Mendocino Complex fire grew Monday to 283,800 acres — or 443.4 square miles —becoming the largest wildfire in state history.

 In total, nearly 4,000 fires statewide this year have burned almost three times the amount of land burned in the same time period last year, according to data provided by Cal Fire.